Crime data integrity programme (crime recording inspections)

 - the police can plan their work in support of victims and meet the demands of investigations.

-Each inspection will involve the following elements:
+Each inspection involved the following elements:

 - a self assessment of the ways in which crime is reported to the force;